shakibaam/signal-processing/README.md

 * [fourier-transform](https://github.com/shakibaam/signal-processing/tree/master/fourier-transform)

 ## Plotting signals
-Using numpy and matplotlib python libraries ti plot discrete and continous signals.
+Using numpy and matplotlib python libraries to plot discrete and continous signals.
 There are some examples depicted in the picture below:

  ![discrete](https://github.com/shakibaam/signal-processing/blob/master/pictures/discrete.png)